Jcnator/CPSC312Project/README.md

 Example: 4d6kL3 returns the lowest 3 dice of the four rolls

-Example: 4d6kL3 returns the lowest 3 dice of the four rolls

 # Play Need Before Greed with the '$' command